Show me that Sweet SEO

 - First Paragraph: Get to the point and use the most powerful keywords in the first sentence.

-- Meta Description: Meta keywords aren’t crucial, but the meta description is the text that appears with your link in search results.
+- Meta Description: The meta description is the text that appears with your link in search results.
 Make sure you have a clear, engaging introduction sentence using crucial keywords from the beginning.
-This makes you look approachable on the search page.
+This makes you look relevant and approachable on the search page.

 Ultimately, if you simply have a brochure site, and you are fully uninterested in making digital relationships, your site is just going to be informational for those who already know your name.
 They’ll see the URL on your business card or email signature or get a referral from a friend, and they’ll visit before they make contact.
 In this case, your website should make them feel welcome, reflect your brand or mission, educate them on what you do and what it’s worth, and give them a clear path to hiring you or buying your products.